 The Service is required to maintain an adoption information register in accordance with the Adoption Act.

 - The contact details, desires about providing information, obtaining information, or meeting other people involved in their adoption is entered onto the Adoption Information Register.
 All information is kept strictly confidential.
 Registered applicants can update or cancel the details on the Register at any time.

-- Other parties may only receive non-identifying information initially.
-The search and intermediary support that the Service provides may facilitate identifying information being exchanged between parties.
-(The Department of Human Services is authorised to access enrolment information pursuant to the Electoral Act.
+- The search and intermediary support that the Service provides may facilitate identifying information being exchanged between parties.
+(The Department of Health & Human Services is authorised to access enrolment information pursuant to the Electoral Act.
 Information about this authorisation is available from the Victorian Electoral Commission offices).

 The Service provides services to inter-country adoptions that have taken place in Victoria; adoptions that occurred in the United Kingdom.
 The Service can also assist with interstate adoptions.

 Personal stories of adoption